The Northern Prairie

 The information available to the gardener on annuals and vegetables is overwhelming.
 Seed catalogs fill the mailbox.
 Full-color plant encyclopedias flood the market.
 Information is easily found on the internet.
 Because annuals and vegetables are not affected by our cold winters, most of the information, with the exception of planting and harvesting dates, is solid and good and won’t be repeated here.

-However, there are unique problems of nutrition and climate that the annual and vegetable gardener should keep in mind, as well as some particular practices that will improve results for the Red River Valley gardener.
+However, there are unique problems of nutrition and climate that the annual and vegetable gardener should keep in mind, as well as some particular practices that will improve results for the northern prairie gardener.

 For the hobbyist and new gardener